Exposing a fibre-based dual-readout calorimeter to a positron beam: Experimental setup and detector simulation

 \section{Experimental setup and detector simulation}

 The prototype tested on beam in 2021 is shown in Figure~\ref{fig:prototype}.
 Its size is about $100 \times 10 \times 10\ \mathrm{cm}^3$.
 It consists of nine identical modules, arranged as detailed in Figure~\ref{fig:prototype}(a).
-Each module is made of 320 brass (63\% Cu, 37\% Zn) capillaries (with external diameter of 2 mm and internal diameter of 1.1 mm) equipped, alternatively, with scintillating (BC-10 from Saint Gobain~\cite{BC10}) and clear undoped (SK-40~\cite{SK40} from Mitsubishi) optical fibres.
+Each module is made of 320 brass (63\% Cu, 37\% Zn) capillaries (with external diameter of 2 mm and internal diameter of 1.1 mm) equipped, alternatively, with scintillating and clear undoped optical fibres.
+Both sets of fibres have an external diameter of 1 mm.
+The scintillating fibres are BCF-10 produced by Saint-Gobain.
+They have a polystyrene-based core and a single PMMA clad.
+The emission peak is at 432 nm, and the light yield is about 8000 photons per MeV.
+More information can be found at Ref.~\cite{BC10}.
+The clear undoped fibres are SK-40 from Mitsubishi.
+They have a PMMA resin core and a fluorinated polymer clad, and a numerical aperture of 0.5.
+More information can be found at Ref.~\cite{SK40}.

+The brass absorber of the capillary tubes, accounts for about 66\% of the volume, while each type of fibre accounts for about 11\%.
+The remaining 12\% is occupied by air and glue.
 The Moli\`ere radius of such prototype is calculated to be 23.8~mm while the effective radiation length is 22.7~mm.
-The layout of the scintillating and clear fibres is shown in Figure~\ref{fig:prototype}(c).
+The layout of the scintillating and clear fibres is shown in Figure~\ref{fig:prototype}(b).

-The external modules $\M{1}-\M{8}$ are instrumented with R-8900 PMTs~\cite{R8900}.
+The external modules $\M{1}-\M{8}$ are instrumented with Hamamatsu R8900 PMTs~\cite{R8900}.
 The scintillating and clear fibres are separated and bundled in two groups on the back side of each module to match the PMTs' window.
-A yellow filter (Kodak, Wratten nr 3, with nominal transmission of about 7\% at 425~nm and 90\% at 550~nm, visible in Figure~\ref{fig:readout}(a)) is placed between the scintillating fibres and the detector to cut off the short wavelength component of the scintillating signal.
-The presence of the yellow filters helps reducing the calorimeter response dependence on the shower depth and starting point by selecting wavelength with a longer fibre attenuation length.
-The PMTs are read out with V792AC QDC modules produced by CAEN S.p.A.
+A yellow filter (Kodak Wratten 3, with nominal transmission of about 7\% at 425~nm and 90\% at 550~nm, visible in Figure~\ref{fig:readout}(a)) is placed between the scintillating fibres and the detector to attenuate the scintillation signal and to cut off short wavelength components of the light: this helps reducing the calorimeter response dependence on the shower depth and starting point by selecting wavelengths with a longer fibre attenuation length.
+The PMTs are read out with V792AC QDC modules produced by CAEN S.p.A..